logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/karamel.rst

 .. _ElasticHA: https://www.elastic.co/guide/en/elasticsearch/reference/master/high-availability.html

-A highly available small cluster would require at least two instances in the last three NodeGroups.
+A highly available small cluster would require at least two instances of the above NodeGroups (with 3 NodeGroups, that means 6 instances in total).
 Note that Elasticsearch needs to be extra configuration if it is to be sharded across many instances, see Elasticsearch documentation for details (ElasticHA_).

 **Large Cluster Setup**